OpenShift SDN

 OpenShift SDN default CNI network provider

-OpenShift Container Platform uses a software-defined networking (SDN) approach to provide a unified cluster network that enables the communication between pods across the OpenShift Container Platform cluster.
-This pod network is established and maintained by the OpenShift SDN, configuring an overlay network using Open vSwitch (OVS).
+OpenShift Container Platform uses a software-defined networking (SDN) approach to provide a unified cluster network that enables communication between pods across the OpenShift Container Platform cluster.
+The OpenShift SDN establishes and maintains this pod network, configuring an overlay network using Open vSwitch (OVS).

 OpenShift SDN modes: